 How is Arzerra given?

 Arzerra is injected into a vein through an IV.
 A healthcare provider will give you this injection.
-The medicine must be given slowly through an IV infusion, and one dose can take up to several hours to complete.
+Ofatumumab must be given slowly through an IV infusion, and one dose can take up to several hours to complete.

 Arzerra can have long lasting effects on your body.
-You may also need frequent medical tests while you are using this medicine and for a short time after you stop using this medication.
+You may also need medical tests for a short time after you stop using this medication.

 If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
 Your doctor may want to check your liver function for several months after you stop using Arzerra.

 Arzerra dosing information

 Usual Adult Dose of Arzerra for Chronic Lymphocytic Leukemia:

 Doses 2 through 8: 1 week after initial dose, begin 2,000 mg weekly for 7 doses